abravalheri/validate-pyproject/CONTRIBUTING.rst

     pip install -U pip setuptools -e .

-   to be able import the package under development in the Python REPL.
+   to be able to import the package under development in the Python REPL.

 #.
 Install |pre-commit|_::